connorferster/handcalcs/README.md

 ### Functions, built-in or custom

-If you are using python functions in your calculation, eg. `min()` or `sin()`, they will be replaced with Latex code to represent that function in Latex
+If you are using python functions in your calculation, eg. `min()` or `sin()`, they will be replaced with Latex code to represent that function in Latex.

+If you are making up your own functions, then they will be rendered in Latex as a custom operator.

 ![Functions](docs/images/funcs.gif)